Published on August 10, 2013

 Inadvertently, the Pakistani aircraft, a naval Atlantique type that was outfitted for electronics reconnaissance operations, had crossed the border for a minute or so before turning back north into Pakistani territory.
 This had been what triggered the two MiG-21 fighter interceptors to scramble.
-As the two Indian planes sped north, the Pakistani Atlantique made another turn toward the border, this time completing a 360 degree orbit — the first of two.
+As the two Indian planes sped north, the Pakistani Atlantique made another turn toward the border, this time completing a 360-degree orbit — the first of two.
 Perhaps the pilot meant to stay on the north side of the border but once again he crossed into Indian airspace.

-The memory of the recent May shoot down of two Indian aircraft (a fixed wing plane and a helicopter) in the same area — just three months earlier, in fact — had the Indians on edge.
+The memory of the recent May shootdown of two Indian aircraft (a fixed-wing plane and a helicopter) in the same area — just three months earlier, in fact — had the Indians on edge.
 The ground controllers kept a careful log of the radar tracks — other Pakistani military aircraft had crossed the border nearly a dozen times in the area during previous months, each time a provocation that left India looking foolish as its regional rival routinely snubbed its nose at India’s sovereign territorial rights.
 This time, if the circumstances allowed it, the Indians hoped to intercept and force the Pakistani plane to land at an Indian base.
 If they couldn’t achieve that, they meant to shoot it down.

 The Interceptors Move In

-The Pakistani plane completed its 360 left hand turn, then curved around again into a long vertical oval that was apparently supposed to trace the border along a north-south line just to the west — i.e., they flown down the left bar of the “M” shaped demarcation line.
+The Pakistani plane completed its 360 left-hand turn, then curved around again into a long vertical oval that was apparently supposed to trace the border along a north-south line just to the west — i.e., they flew down the left bar of the “M” shaped demarcation line.
 At the bottom of the “M”, the Pakistani plane made a left turn to come back around north — and once again, it crossed the border, if only briefly.
 Each crossing was just a minute or two long, but each was seen as a violation by India, which was growing more and more angry with Pakistan’s movements.
 The two Indian fighter planes arrived in the area, making a course correction to prepare for a possible interception if the Pakistani plane crossed a fourth time.

 The Pakistani plane was a Breguet Br.1150 Atlantique, a type designated for electronic reconnaissance with the Pakistani Navy.
 On board were sixteen men — five officers and 11 enlisted men manning the ELINT gear and flight crew positions.
 To that point, the pilot had essentially traced the border itself, though imperfectly, having crossed three times already in error.
-Whether the crossing were due to a flaw in the navigational systems or pilot error was impossible to know.
+Whether the crossing was due to a flaw in the navigational systems or pilot error was impossible to know.
 What was certain, however, was that dancing around at the edge of the border zone was needlessly playing with fire — it was provocative, to say the least.

 It was just that sort of violation that both countries had earlier sought to avoid through an international agreement governing flights close to the border.
-Specifically, fighter planes, bombers, reconnaissance aircraft and other military operations were not to take place within 10 miles of the border line.
+Specifically, fighter planes, bombers, reconnaissance aircraft, and other military operations were not to take place within 10 miles of the border.
 Sadly, both countries had been regularly breaking the agreement, though that didn’t make it right for either to continue to ignore their agreed obligations.
 This time, however, the Pakistanis had made a mistake and had flown across, then tarried too long, allowing the Indian fighter interceptors enough time to arrive on the scene.

 As the Pakistani plane looped back southward, paralleling the north-south run of the border, the pilot once again crossed the line, this time heading south across the border at the point where it turned to an east-west line again.
 It only took about 45 seconds before the plane turned east, probably thinking it was flying along the border itself, when in fact it was a bit more than a mile or two too far to the south.